-Here's an outline of the deployment process:4
+Here's an outline of the deployment process:

-1. A deployment tool (such as the Assembly Toolkit (ATK), described in the CICS Operations and Utilities Guide) is used to transform the ejb-jar file into a deployable JAR file, suitable for deployment.
+1. A deployment tool (such as the Assembly Toolkit (ATK), described in The enterprise bean deployment tool, ATK, in the CICS Operations and Utilities Guide) is used to transform the ejb-jar file into a deployable JAR file, suitable for deployment.
 The transformed file contains the XML deployment descriptor and enterprise bean classes from the ejb-jar file, plus additional classes generated in support of the EJB container.
-The transformed file is stored as a deployed JAR file on the hierarchical file system (HFS) used by z/OS.
+The transformed file is stored as a deployed JAR file on the z/OS UNIX file system.